-Form I-929's filing fee is current as of the edition date in the lower right corner of this page.
-However, because USCIS fees change periodically, you can verify that the fees are correct by following one of the steps below.
+The fee for Form I-929 is current as of the edition date appearing in the lower right corner of this page.
+However, because USCIS fees change periodically, you can verify if the fees are correct by following one of the steps below:

-- 1. Visit our website at www.uscis.gov, select "FORMS," and check the appropriate fee; or - 2.
-Call the USCIS National Customer Service Center at 1-800-375-5283 and ask for fee information.
+- 1. Visit our Web site at www.uscis.gov, select "FORMS," and check the appropriate fee; or - Telephone our National Customer Service Center at 1-800-375-5283 and ask for the fee information.
 For TTY (deaf or hard of hearing) call: 1-800-767-1833.